 To recap, if you are going to create and mint an NFT and attach a digital asset to the NFT, you must tell the buyer what rights they are receiving in the digital asset.
 Nothing on the Open Sea platform provides any licensing information.

-Please note that you must create a license as the seller, which is why you typically want to get a copyright attorney involved who understands NFTs, especially if it is a high-value transaction.
+Please note that you must create a license as the seller, so you typically want to get a copyright attorney who understands NFTs, especially if it is a high-value transaction.
 The detail section on Open Sea is a place where you can put a link to a particular license, create a license, put it on your webpage, and link to it.
 You can provide the full license information in this detail section.

 Suppose you want to help the buyer understand the license without going to the outbound link.
-In that case, you can create some properties that are going to attach to the NFT and then allow you to determine what the license is in a summary fashion.
+In that case, you can create some properties that will attach to the NFT and then allow you to determine the license in a summary fashion.

-That is a good starting point for all of us to upgrade our approach to NFT transactions.
+That is a good starting point to upgrade our approach to NFT transactions.
 Your digital asset must have copyright licensing language attached to it as part of a transaction and provide you with an accessible, open-source starting point for your particular NFT license agreement.